Increased productivity from homeworking new CIPD research finds

-The productivity benefits of homeworking appear to have increased during the pandemic, with employers now more likely to say that the shift to homeworking has boosted productivity (33%) than they were in June 2020 (28%).
-This is according to new research by the CIPD, the professional body for HR and people development, based on a survey of 2,000 employers and in-depth interviews with seven organisations in different sectors.
+The productivity benefits of homeworking appear to have increased during the pandemic.
+Employers are now more likely to say that the shift to homeworking has boosted productivity (33%) than they were in June 2020 (28%).
+This is according to new research by the CIPD, the professional body for HR and people development.
+Findings are based on a survey of 2,000 employers and in-depth interviews with seven organisations in different sectors.

 The survey found employers are also less likely to say that increased homeworking has decreased productivity (23%) compared to last summer (28%).
 This suggests that employers have had a significant net productivity benefit over the period.
 38% of employers say productivity has stayed the same (unchanged from June 2020).
 Overall, more than two thirds (71%) of employers say that the increase in homeworking has either boosted or has made no difference to productivity.